ScaleWeather/floccus/CONTRIBUTE.md

 - Recommended range of input variables (for which the formula is most accurate)
 - Reference to the paper from which formula is taken
+- In which conditions function returns an error and of what kind

+### Benchmarks

+To provide the user information about performance overhead of each function all functions must be benchmarked.
+This is done using [criterion.rs](https://github.com/bheisler/criterion.rs).

+To add a new benchmark simply copy existing one and adapt it to benchmark the added function.
+Also, if neccessary, add appropriate entry in `Cargo.toml`.
+Github Actions will automatically run all benchmarks.

+To learn more about criterion read its [guide](https://bheisler.github.io/criterion.rs/book/index.html).

 ### Other questions